bostontrader/bookwerx-core-rust/README.md

 **bookwerx-core-rust** Uses the following environment variables.
 Each of these have a corresponding CLI option:

 BCR_CONN - A connection string to connect to the MySQL db.
+For example mysql://root:catfood@192.168.0.103:3306.

 BCR_INIT - The mere presence of this will cause the MySQL db to be initialized.